jvera01/COVID19_VAERS_ANALYSIS/README.md

 </p>

 - The COVID-19 VAERS Analysis Database will be hosted locally and can run using PostgreSQL in PgAdmin (Instructions Below)
-- **IMPORTANT** You will need to run your own instance in PgAdmin using the conection string provided in the SQL_DB_Connection.ipynb.
-Make sure to update the 'your password' section in the Config.py file with your actual password and run the code in SQL_Tables.sql.
+- **IMPORTANT** You will need to run your own instance in PgAdmin using the connection string provided.
+  1. Find connection string in SQL_DB_Connection.ipynb.
+  2. Make sure to update the 'your password' section in the Config.py file with your actual password
+  3. Name your SQL DataBase COVID19_VAERS_Analysis
+  4. Run the code in SQL_Tables.sql.

 ## Team Members: